 ALEXANDER, David Arthur Henry.
 1400.
 Private.
 KIA 23/05/1915 aged 30.
 Only son of David and Edith Alexander born on Vancouver Island, British Columbia, Canada.
 Buried in the GUARDS CEMETERY, WINDY CORNER, CUINCHY, France.
 His name is commemorated on the Canadian Virtual War Memorial and portrait photograph taken in 1914 courtesy of that site.

 ALLAN, John.
 1427.
 Private.
+Entered France 15/07/1915.
 Commissioned Machine Gun Corps 14/04/1916 as a Second Lieutenant and then Captain Machine Gun Corps.
 Transferred Heavy Section Machine Gun Corps 26/4/16 (London Gazette).
-Awarded Military Cross for conspicuous gallantry in action at Courcellette on 15/9/17 whilst commanding Tank C6 (Cordon Rouge) so was in the Tank Corps or attached.
-Injured later in the war with 6th Battalion, Tank Corps.
+Awarded Military Cross for conspicuous gallantry in action at Courcellette on 15/9/17 whilst commanding Tank C6 (Cordon Rouge) (picture shown on the following page) with 6th Battalion, Tank Corps.
+Died of wounds 9/06/1917 with 'B' Battalion, Tank Corps.
+Buried in BAILLEUL COMMUNAL CEMETERY EXTENSION, France where he lies in a double plot with Second Lieutenant W. Hesketh of the 10th Cheshire Regiment - shared headstone and both died the same day.
+Attended Glasgow High School.
+Entitled to 1914/15 Star Trio.

 ALLEN, John Irwin.
 2313.
 Private.
 Enlisted Tooting, London, England.
-Son of John and Frances C. Allen of 100 Upper Tooting Road, London and born King's Lynn, Norfolk, England.
+Son of John and Frances C. Allen of Upper Tooting Road, London and born King's Lynn, Norfolk, England.
 Private Allen died in service on the 3/11/1918 aged 27.
 His gravestone is located in the Kilkenny (St. John) Church of Ireland Cemetery, Ireland, photograph of headstone shown.
-Also recorded on 1918 Absentee Voters List as 16523 Sapper John Irwin Allen 2KEH Depot.
+Also recorded on 1918 Absentee Voters List as 16523, Sapper John Irwin Allen, 2KEH Depot.

 ASHFORD, William.
 104. Lance Corporal.
 Entered France 4/05/1915.
 Commissioned as a Second Lieutenant 3rd Battalion The Royal West Surrey Regiment 26/06/1917, Lieutenant Royal Air Force.
 Requested 1914/15 Star Trio from an address in Ealing, London, England.